SkandaKrishnaSR/GramaKhata/README.md

 # 📱 About the App

 GramaKhata is an Android application designed to simplify village-level property and record management.
-It helps users maintain digital khata records, manage citizen/property details, and securely store information using local storage — all without needing internet connectivity.
+It helps users maintain digital records, manage citizen/property details, and securely store information using local storage — all without requiring internet connectivity.

-The app is simple, lightweight, and easy to use for rural administration purposes.
+The app is lightweight, beginner-friendly, and easy to use.

 ---

 # 🎯 Problem Statement

-Village and property records are often maintained manually using notebooks and paper files.
+Village and property records are often maintained manually using paper files and notebooks.
 This creates several problems such as:

 - ⚠️ Missing records
 - ⚠️ Duplicate entries
 - ⚠️ Difficult record searching
-- ⚠️ Human calculation errors
+- ⚠️ Human errors
 - ⚠️ Time-consuming management

 ### ✅ Solution

-GramaKhata provides a simple digital record management system that helps users store and organize records efficiently.
+GramaKhata provides a simple digital solution for storing and managing records efficiently.

 ---